 WHAT IS WULAPALOOZA?

 Wulapalooza is an annual earth, art and music festival that takes place on the campus of Willamette University.
 Local schools, performance groups, and professional bands perform for over a thousand students and community members annually with local businesses and student groups fundraising for various charitable organizations.
 We are an Earth Day and community festival that yearly brings in thousands of community members and students.
-The 14th annual Wulapalooza festival took place on April 21st, 2012.
+The 19th annual Wulapalooza festival will take place on April 29th, 2017.

 WHAT DOES ADMISSION COST?

-Admission to Wulapalooza is completely free to both students and the community with a suggested donation for our charitable foundation.
+Admission to Wulapalooza is completely free to both students and the community.

-This year's festival will be running the student portion of the festival (i.e. games, student acts, booths, food, art, etc.) from 11am-3:30pm on Brown Field.
-This allows us to open up the main stage at 4:30pm sharp so that we can have it closed down by 10pm to avoid disturbing our neighbors and to allow festival goers time to travel back to their homes so that they can get a good night's sleep.
+The timing of this year's festival will be slightly different from previous years, and will have a "soft" opening, commencing activities at 12pm (i.e. games, student acts, booths, food, art, etc.) at the Bistro and on Brown Field.
+Student musical acts will begin at 1pm and continue until 5:30pm when we will open up the main stage for our headlining bands.
+We operate this way so that we can have it closed down by 10pm to avoid disturbing our neighbors and to allow festival goers time to travel back to their homes so that they can get a good night's sleep.
 As always the festival is ABSOLUTELY FREE to all attendees.

 WHAT IF IT RAINS?